SchoolOfCode/bc17-w5d5-learning-audit-daffodil009/learning-audit.md

       - subqueries in SELECT, FROM, WHERE, HAVING
         - EXISTS, IN, ANY, ALL

-    - Database Design
+    -  💡Database Design
       - Primary and Foreign Keys
       -
-    - ERD using Mermaid and chatGPT
+    -  💡ERD using Mermaid and chatGPT
     - Use PostgreSQL
     - Write SQL script  to set up database
     - Use pg package  to connect external database from node/express app